INTERVIEW-Bloated China steel sector facing closures, big miners to suffer

 Zhang Wuzong, the chairman of the privately-owned Shandong Shiheng Special Steel Group and a forty-year veteran of the industry, told Reuters in an interview that China's problems would also scupper the huge expansion plans of suppliers like Rio Tinto and BHP Billiton , which have bet their future on sustained demand growth in China.

-No steel firm will be immune, with the future of loss-making state-owned mills also at risk, he added.
+No steel firm will be immune, with the future of even state-owned firms like the loss-making Angang Group at risk, he added.

 "The Chinese market is now oversupplied," he said.
 "The government knows it and we know it.
 'Survival of the fittest' is the only way to solve the problems."